BeyondATC/BeyondATC_Wiki/docs/knowledge-base/cpdlc.md

 You will then be able to send the request and receive your clearance.
 Acknowledge it by sending back WILCO.
 ATC will confirm your departure clearance.

 !!! info
-    Messages through CPDLC/ACARS take a few seconds to be received.
+    Messages through CPDLC/ACARS can take up to 40 seconds for messages to be sent and received as this is not a instant system.

 ### 4. Logon to center
 Once you have departed, you will be able to logon to a center ATC.